 \section{Related Work}

-This paper mainly provided a new solution for Sepsis early detection when there are few labeled EMRs in the hospital.
-We proposed a transfer learning framework based on optimal transport theory \cite{monge1781memoire} \cite{villani2008optimal} to solve data discrepancy between different hospitals.
-At the same time, we introduced a self-paced ensemble method to address the extremely label imbalance problem which is common in medical data.
-Therefore, we provide a brief overview of related work in three fields, Sepsis early detection, transfer learning with optimal transport and data imbalance.
+This paper mainly provide a new solution for Sepsis early detection when there are few labeled EMRs in the hospital.
+We propose a transfer learning framework based on optimal transport theory \cite{monge1781memoire} to cope with the data discrepancy between different hospitals; and introduce a self-paced ensemble method to overcome the extreme label imbalance problem.
+Accordingly, we provide a brief overview of related work in four fields, i.e., Sepsis early detection, transfer learning with optimal transport, data imbalance, and self-paced learning.